 Although usually a quick appointment, the dentist will do a full examination of your child’s jaw and teeth, checking for cavities and other issues.

 If your child doesn’t want to sit in the dentist chair alone then the dentist will ask that you hold your child so that a proper examination can be completed.
 If your child cries or wiggles during the exam, don’t worry.
-This is normal, and pediatric dentists understand that this is a new experience for your child.
+This is normal, and dentists understand that this is a new experience for your child.

 If the dentist sees some plaque build-up, a gentle cleaning may occur.
 We make sure to stay within your child’s comfort zones as all children respond differently to cleanings.
 Over time, your child will become more comfortable with our friendly faces and relaxed environment.